This is how FaMe-Net works

 The participating GPs record morbidity (and other items) in their Electronic Health Record (EHR) named TransHIS, that was specially designed for the extensive data registration, facilitating education and research.

 The data shown on this website are a selection of FaMe-Net’s most essential data.
 Concepts and terminology will be explained below.
 Data are extracted and periodically updated.
 The FaMe-Net registration is innovative, with ongoing evolvement, and contains more items than those shown on the website in the current version.
 As parallel processes, this website is continuously in development, with periodical addition of latest collected data, and with planned addition of more collected variables.
-We showed the innovations and the expansion of the FaMe-Net registration from 2016 onwards in a paper.(1)
+We showed the innovations and the expansion of the FaMe-Net registration from 2016 onwards in a peer-reviewed publication

 Data from the FaMe-Net database are available since 2005.
 Since then, all data within FaMe-Net have been uniformly classified according to ICPC-2.